firecracker-microvm/firecracker/docs/metrics.md

 # Firecracker Metrics Configuration

 For the metrics capability, Firecracker uses a single Metrics system.
+This system can be configured either by: a) sending a `PUT` API Request to the `/metrics` path: or b) using the `--metrics-path` CLI option.

-This system can be configured by sending a `PUT` API Request to the `/metrics` path.
+Note the metrics configuration is **not** part of the guest configuration and is not restored from a snapshot.

 ## Prerequisites